Barfly (film): Plot

 After Wanda leaves to look for a job the next morning, Henry is tracked down by Tully Sorenson, a wealthy book publisher who has been impressed with his writing and is interested in publishing some of his work.
 She finds him through the detective she has hired.
 Knowing Henry is destitute, Tully pays him an "advance" of $500.
 Henry then breaks into another apartment after hearing a man abusing his wife.
 After the man threatens to cut his wife's throat, he and Henry get into an altercation which results in the man being stabbed.
 Henry scrambles out of the apartment building and goes for a drive in L.A. with Tully.
 At one point, he rams a car where a man and woman are making out while the light is green.
 Tully says he was immature and reckless in his response.
 She then takes him back to her home where, after drinks, the two have sex.

 At first, Henry is impressed with the promise of wealth and security, including an endless supply of booze that working for Tully could provide.
 However, he begins to realize that he is uncomfortable being involved with Tully, romantically or professionally, because of class differences, saying that she is "trapped in a cage with golden bars".
 Henry determines he must leave.
+He and Wanda go to the Golden Horn, where Henry requests a round on him for the entire bar.
 To Eddie's surprise, Henry pays with some of the advance he received from Tully and sarcastically leaves a tip for Eddie, saying "Buy a drink on me."
 Tully heads out to see if she can change his mind and finds him at the bar where a drunken, jealous Wanda proceeds to beat her up.
 When Henry does not intercede, Tully realizes that Henry does not care about her and does not want her help.
 So she leaves the bar and gives up on publishing his work.

 Eddie calls Henry out, and they go out behind the bar for another fight.
 Henry and the other barflies follow Eddie out the door, the fight starts, and the crowd cheers the two men.